Kuret/dotfiles-wsl/README.md

 # Manually

-- Install GNU Stow using you package manager
+- Install GNU Stow using your package manager
 - Install whatever packages you need
 - Use `stow` to symlink the dotfiles